TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-signin-troubleshootingaccesspolicy-casesub.md

 # Troubleshooting conditional access policies in Azure Active Directory

 ## **Recommended Steps**
+**Resolve problems with the [Sign-in Diagnostic](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ConditionalAccessBlade/diagnose/symptomId/ms_aad_dxp_signin_caDiagnoseAndSolveSummarySymptom)**
+Quickly find out what happened or diagnose problems related to user sign-in by using the [Sign-in Diagnostic](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ConditionalAccessBlade/diagnose/symptomId/ms_aad_dxp_signin_caDiagnoseAndSolveSummarySymptom).
+Steps to use the diagnostic:
+1. Launch the Sign-in Diagnostic.
+2. Find the event to analyze by entering in the details you have about the user, application, time of sign-in, request Id, or correlation Id.
+3. Review the diagnostic results showing the details of what happened and what actions you can take to make changes (if any changes are needed).

 **Steps to [Troubleshoot a Sign-In](https://docs.microsoft.com/azure/active-directory/conditional-access/troubleshoot-conditional-access-what-if)**
 1. Navigate to the Azure AD Sign-ins page